The Best Way to Clean an Oven (+ Natural Oven Cleaner)

 Natural Oven Cleaner: Methods of Attack

-Thankfully, there are a number of easy ways to clean an oven without harsh chemicals or a lot of scrubbing.
-I tried a variety of natural treatments before stumbling on a cheap and easy natural oven cleaner: baking soda!
+Thankfully, there are several ways to clean an oven without harsh chemicals or a lot of scrubbing.
+I tried a few natural options before finding a great oven cleaner: baking soda!

 Supplies